 Excessive tardiness and/or absences will prompt an Attendance Letter.
 If you receive an Attendance Letter, you MUST come in for a meeting with an administrator to discuss your child's attendance.
-Students with continued excessive absences and tardies will be referred to the Student Attendance Review Board with the district Child Welfare and Attendance office.
+Students with continued excessive absences and late arrivals will be referred to the Student Attendance Review Panel with the district Child Welfare and Attendance office.
 Our goal is to ensure that students are present at school so that they can adequately learn the curriculum for the school year.
+Excessive absences are considered 5% or more of the attended school days.
+Attendance letters are automatically generated and mailed after 3, 6, and 9 absences.